-Because of the potential for STIA snowmelt and stormwater runoff after runway and taxiway deicing events to affect dissolved oxygen (DO) levels in Miller and Des Moines Creeks, the Port conducted two seasons of extensive monitoring.
+Because of the potential for SEATAC snowmelt and stormwater runoff after runway and taxiway deicing events to affect dissolved oxygen (DO) levels in Miller and Des Moines Creeks, the Port conducted two seasons of extensive monitoring.
 The first of these "DO Studies" was conducted during the winter of 1998-1999 (Cosmopolitan Engineering Group, 1999).
 The Department reviewed the report and raised questions that could not be fully evaluated given the scope of the 1999 study (Ecology, 1999).
 The second study, conducted during the winter of 1999-2000, continued similar work while addressing the Department's comments.
-These studies are considered an investigative best management practice (BMP) as part of the adaptive management strategy under the Port's NPDES permit for STIA.
+These studies are considered an investigative best management practice (BMP) as part of the adaptive management strategy under the Port's NPDES permit for SEATAC.
 It is important to note that other entities discharging stormwater to the local streams may also be conducting deicing chemical applications concurrent with the Port (e.g. WSDOT).

 As described in Section I of this Fact Sheet, the Port applies three types of deicing chemicals to prevent and/or remove ice on ground surfaces at the airport.
 These chemical applications on the airfield (runways and taxiways) ensure public safety and comply with FAA requirements.
-The Port applies liquid potassium acetate (PA), solid sodium acetate (SA), and solid calciummagnesium acetate (CMA) to the airfield and landside ground surfaces.
+The Port applies liquid potassium acetate (PA), solid sodium acetate (SA), and solid calcium-magnesium acetate (CMA) to the airfield and landside ground surfaces.
 The use of these deicing chemicals can affect DO in creeks receiving stormwater runoff.
 To minimize environmental effects of these deicing chemicals, the Port uses a suite of BMPs.
-Airport operations staff uses temperature sensors in the runway payement to anticipate chemical applications.
+Airport operations staff uses temperature sensors in the runway pavement to anticipate chemical applications.
 The resulting preventive (anti-icing) approach may lead to lower chemical volumes applied than might be needed if ice was allowed to form requiring removal by higher application rates (deicing).
 In addition, the chemical substitutions implemented prior to 1996 have resulted in a lower potential for water quality effects.
 The lower BOD acetate-based products replace glycol mixtures and urea [reducing urea-associated ammonia formation (toxicity) potential].
 Because snow from the airfield may have the potential to contain aircraft and/or ground surface deicing agents, the three snowmelt areas prevent the runoff from reaching the SDS.
 Three of the pump stations described in Table 9 serve these snowmelt areas as important BMPs for the airport.
 Finally, all of the areas where aircraft are serviced, including aircraft deicing/anti-icing fluid [ADAF (glycol)] application areas, drain to the IWS system.

-The storm drainage system (SDS) configuration at STIA has two distinct flow regimes that affect transport of deicing chemicals: most of the landside areas (SDE4) drain directly to and rapidly through Des Moines Creek, while most of the airfield areas drain to two ponds (LRSF and NWP) where chemicals may be detained for varying periods prior to being flushed into Miller and Des Moines Creeks.
+The storm drainage system (SDS) configuration at SEATAC has two distinct flow regimes that affect transport of stormwater contaminated with deicing chemicals: most of the landside areas (SDE4) drain directly to and rapidly through Des Moines Creek, while most of the airfield areas either drain to LRSF, or to NWP where contaminated stormwater may be detained for flow control and treatment, in case of LRSF, and for flow control primarily, in case of NWP for varying periods prior to being flushed into Miller and Des Moines Creeks.